edpau/no_game/README.md

 1. [x]I am not tracking the bullet state, so I need a time out to clear all the bullet in the game, and not let user to shoot the bullet when the state is restarting.
 (Later I found out I removed the gameMap and not holding the bullet state, I don't need to make a time out)

+### Make tank reach a flag and end the game
+- [x] add flag on the gameMap
+- [x] update bullet logic
+- [x] update tank move logic
+- [ ] once the tank reach the flag, open a modal and end game, player can reset game
+- [ ] disable controller event listener, when modal is up

+#### add flag on the gameMap
+- thinking ahead for future multiple level, more maps
+- [x] write a function to find the flag position (current one is efficient enough to handle a small to medium size map)
+- [x] give error message, if there is more than one flag, and there is no flag in the map, break the game, use try catch to provide error message

+#### update bullet logic
+- [x] when bullet hit the flag, it won't destroy the flag, it will disappear

 ## Game State

 1. board state